simonbesnard1/gedidb/doc/user/contributing.rst

 Overview
 ========

-We welcome your skills and enthusiasm at the xarray project!.
+We welcome your skills and enthusiasm at the gediDB project!.
 There are numerous opportunities to contribute beyond just writing code.
 All contributions, including bug reports, bug fixes, documentation improvements, enhancement suggestions, and other ideas are welcome.